emestee/bk-emulator/README.md

 You may read more about the series at http://en.wikipedia.org/wiki/Electronika_BK

+The author's (Leonid A. Broukhis) page can be found at http://www.mailcom.com/bk0010/index_en.shtml .
+Unfortunately the website appears abandoned and the link to source code for this project is broken.

 Additionally, it supports emulation of Terak 8510/a, which is a 1976 american PDP-11/03 platform and of which the Electronica BK series are indeed clones.